-Enacted in 1971, New York’s Agricultural Districts Law (ADL) is a very effective tool for maintaining lands in agriculture, and ensuring New York’s position as an outstanding agricultural state.
-The ADL recognizes that agricultural lands are important and irreplaceable resources, which are in jeopardy of being lost to as a result of increasing costs of agricultural businesses, development pressures and regulatory constraints.
-Agricultural Districts Law seeks to create economic and regulatory incentives which encourage farmers to continue farming.
+Enacted in 1971, New York’s Agricultural Districts Law (ADL) is a very effective tool for maintaining lands in agriculture and ensuring New York’s position as an outstanding agricultural state.
+The ADL recognizes that agricultural lands are important and irreplaceable resources, which are in jeopardy of being lost to as a result of increasing costs of agricultural businesses, development pressures, and regulatory constraints.
+Agricultural Districts Law seeks to create economic and regulatory incentives that encourage farmers to continue farming.
 The ADL has two basic components, agricultural assessments for taxes and agricultural district creation and review.

 The first agricultural district was in Sullivan County was established in 1975.
 The County currently has two agricultural districts.